Milstein Division FAQ

 Can copies be made from Milstein Division books, periodicals, and microfilm?

 Yes, depending on physical condition of the originals, and within fair use guidelines of the Copyright Act.
-A self-service photocopier and two reader printers for microform materials are available to researchers in Milstein.
-If the condition of the originals is fragile, other copying methods are available: scanning, microfilming, or custom photography.
-Copies can be ordered onsite or remotely from Photographic Services.
+A self-service photocopier and printers and digital printers for microform materials are available to researchers in Milstein.
+If the condition of the originals is fragile, other copying methods are available: scanning, microfilming, or custom photography: contact Copies and Reproductions for more information..

 For those unable to visit the Library, can you supply the names of researchers for hire?

-The Library has a fee based research and document delivery service, NYPL Express.
-The names of New York City based researchers can be found in the classified sections of family history magazines, such as Everton's Genealogical Helper.
-The Board for Certification of Genealogists maintains a roster of accredited genealogists.
-The Association of Professional Genealogists publishes the APG Directory of Professional Genealogists.
+The Library has a fee based research and document delivery service, NYPL Research Services.
+The names of New York City based researchers can be found online.
+The Board for Certification of Genealogists maintains a roster of accredited genealogists as does the Association of Professional Genealogists.

 Do you have photographs of New York City?